uncheckederror/PhoneNumbersNA/README.md

 var checkValid = PhoneNumbersNA.AreaCode.ValidPhoneNumber(int npa, int nxx, int xxxx);
 ```

 A common scenario when working with 3rd party VOIP API's like the [Teli API](https://apidocs.teleapi.net/api/) or the [Call48 API](https://apicontrol.call48.com/apidocs#did-did-lookup-get) is to query for blocks of available phone numbers by the NPA (Area Code) prefix for those phone numbers.
-To support this use case this library provides a list of every active NANP Area Code as an array on integers that is accessible by calling ```PhoneNumbersNA.AreaCode.All```.
+This library provides a list of every active NANP Area Code as an array on integers that is accessible by calling ```PhoneNumbersNA.AreaCode.All```.
 If you want a list of only the active non-local, non-geographic area codes you can call ```PhoneNumbersNA.AreaCode.NonGeographic``` and similarly tollfree only Area Codes are available under ```PhoneNumbersNA.AreaCode.TollFree```.

 Some APIs require you to provide the name of the state the area code you are looking for existing within geographically.
 To that end you can use the ```PhoneNumbers.AreaCode.AreaCodesByState``` array to get a list of objects containing strings for both the short and long versions of state names and an array of all the area codes in that specific state.